paarthenon/variant/README.md

 ```typescript
 default: return exhaust(action);
 ```
 If we weren't handling all cases and it were possible to fall through to the default case then a type error would be raised because `exhaust(x)` is incompatible with anything besides `never`.
-If we somehow actually execute this code (say from javascript land) an `Error` will be thrown with the type tag of the variant included in the message.
+If we somehow actually execute this code (say from javascript land) an `Error` can optionally be thrown with the type tag of the variant included in the message.